|

 1. Respect each other choices and focus on adding in more plants.

-I don’t know how much meat and other animal products your family currently eat but changing a family’s diet can take time.
+I don’t know how much meat and other animal products your family currently eats, but changing a family’s diet can take time.
 I recommend respecting each other’s choices.
-I want my husband to respect my choice to eat vegan and I respect his choice to not make the same choice.

-Regardless of anyone’s diets however try adding more plants in your meals will be great for your health.
+Regardless of anyone’s diet however try adding more plants in your meals will be great for your health.
 Adding in more wholegrains, more fruits, more vegetables and more legumes in your family go-to meals is a great first step.

 2. Have a few vegetarian or plant-based meals each week.

 For families wanting to add more plant-based meal options adding a few meat-free meals per week like a meat-free Monday is a great way to start and will benefit everyone’s health.
-If doing fully vegan meals at first is too much start slowly by doing pescatarian or vegetarian meals at first.
-Find an amount of vego meals per week that suits your family.

-Maybe one might be all your children and husband are comfortable with to begin with.
-Try increasing to at least 2-3 per week.
 My husband after 5 years of me being vegan is at 5-6 nights per week eating plant-based!
 Considering that he used to eat animal products at every meal, it is such a positive change that he now does so just a few times a week.

 3. Create meals that can be both vegan or omni.

-The other nights of the weeks I recommend creating meals that can be both plant-based and contain meat or other animal products.
 So many dinners can be shared by the whole family and have vegan or meat options.
-We do this one or twice a week in our family and it works great.
+We do this once or twice a week in our family and it works great.

 Some examples of combination meals include: